 Our tools help communities process their crops more efficiently while reducing their drudgery and wasted food.
-Entrepreneurial groups in 40 countries around the world are using our grinder to run small businesses.
+Entrepreneurial groups in more than 50 countries around the world are using our grinder to run small businesses.
 In West Africa, farmers are increasing their grain yields with help from our pearl millet thresher.
 And in Southeast Africa, we’re introducing a new set of tools for harvesting and processing peanuts.
 With these tools, communities can produce shelled nuts in days instead of months, so they have more high-quality peanuts to eat and sell.

 We work with partners on the ground in Africa to support local manufacturing, and to help rural communities access financing and business training.
 And globally, we collaborate with a number of organizations that use our technology to promote their local development efforts.

 Our technologies, along with the training we provide, create a ripple effect in the communities where they are placed—giving families better nutrition, the time to pursue educations, and the means and skills needed to start micro-enterprises.

 Your compassion and support today will have a profound impact.
 But don’t take our word for it; hear what the farmers and our partners have to say:

 “I am proud.
 As a woman, I am proud to be a leader and to have respect in my community.
 I’m proud that I don’t need to ask for help, I earn money and take care of my family with the CTI grinder.” – Aissatou, farmer, Senegal